wlmb/covid/README.md

 the same terms as the Perl 5 programming language system itself.

 This work was partially supported by DGAPA-UNAM under grant IN111119.

+* mx.txt, us.txt, cn.txt...

+  Extracted data files for some countries.
+They consist of space separated columns (appropriate for using as gnuplot's input) with 1-the accumulated number of confirmed cases
+  2-the daily number of confirmed cases
+  3-daily number of deceased
+  4-the daily number of confirmed cases divided by population 5-daily number of deceased divided by population

+* YYYYMMDDcases.png YYYYMMDDdec.png YYYYMMDDcasesN.png YYYYMMDDdecN.png

+  Plots of data for the date YYYYMMDD

 ## Author ##